Star Alliance: 2000s: Expansion and first decade

 VARIG left the alliance on 31 January 2007, and the two Chinese airlines, Air China and Shanghai Airlines, joined on 12 December.

 On 1 April 2008, Turkish Airlines joined the alliance after a 15-month integration process beginning in December 2006, becoming its 20th member.
 EgyptAir, Egypt's national airline and Star Alliance's second African carrier, joined on 11 July 2008.

 On 27 October 2009, Continental Airlines became the 25th member of Star Alliance after leaving SkyTeam three days earlier.
-According to alliance CEO Jaan Albrecht, "Bringing Continental Airlines into Star Alliance has been a truly unique experience.
+According to Alliance CEO Jaan Albrecht, "Bringing Continental Airlines into Star Alliance has been a truly unique experience.
 This is the first time an airline has moved directly from one alliance to another, and I would like to thank all those involved in ensuring a smooth switch".
-At the time, it was rumored that the switch was Continental's first move in a planned merger with United Airlines.
-Eventually on 2 May 2010, United and Continental announced they would be merging which would use the United name and the Continental branding and would be declared complete on 1 October 2010.
+At the time, it was rumoured that the switch was Continental's first move in a planned merger with United Airlines.
+Eventually on 2 May 2010, United and Continental announced they would be merging under the United name; the merger was completed on 1 October 2010.
 On 26 December 2009, Brussels Airlines joined the alliance.